Updated Mar 01, 2026

 Design a standout app icon and take high-quality screenshots of your app's key features, such as the invoice dashboard.
 Optimize the meta description with well-researched keywords to improve visibility on app stores.
 Keep in mind that Apple App Store reviews usually take 24 to 48 hours, while Google Play Store reviews might take a few days.
 Don't forget to include visible links to your Privacy Policy and Terms of Service, as both app stores require these documents.

-Adalo’s platform allows you to deploy your app as both a PWA and native apps for iOS and Android, all without the need for separate builds.
-This flexibility ensures a streamlined publishing process.
+The platform allows you to deploy your app as both a PWA and native apps for iOS and Android, all without the need for separate builds.
+When you push an update, all three versions update simultaneously—a significant advantage over platforms that use web wrappers, which often require managing separate codebases for each platform.

 Conclusion

-You've just explored the entire journey of creating an invoice app with Adalo - from structuring your database and designing intuitive screens to automating calculations, managing client information, and sending invoices via email.
-Every piece comes together to form a fully functional, no-code invoicing app that integrates backend, frontend, and actions seamlessly.
+You've just explored the entire journey of creating an invoice app with Adalo—from structuring your database and designing intuitive screens to automating calculations, managing client information, and sending invoices via email.
+Every piece comes together to form a fully functional invoicing app that integrates backend, frontend, and actions seamlessly.

-Adalo's track record speaks for itself.
-With over 1 million custom apps built, 2 million unique end-user accounts, and more than 20 million data requests processed daily, you're stepping into a platform that's been tested and trusted.
-In fact, Adalo apps have maintained an impressive average uptime of over 99% in the past year, ensuring your app will be dependable for your clients.
+The platform's track record speaks for itself.
+With over 3 million custom apps built, more than 20 million data requests processed daily, and an impressive average uptime of over 99%, you're stepping into a platform that's been tested and trusted.
+The visual builder has been described as "easy as PowerPoint," making it accessible even if you've never built an app before.

 Once your app is live, keep an eye on user behavior and leverage analytics to make iterative improvements.
 Whether you're a freelancer looking to streamline your billing or a business owner aiming to provide a polished invoicing system for your clients, this guide gives you the tools to bring your vision to life.